Who doesn’t like waterfalls?

 Located in Bajo Mono, Bouquet, Panama– this hike takes you through the cloud forest in western Panama.
 The waterfall hike is moderate but can have some muddy or steep pathways through the trails.

 The total time for a round trip would be a minimum of 2-3 hours, depending upon the number of waterfalls you wish to hike to.
-If you are lucky, you may find cute little monkeys and sloths through your hike.
+If you are lucky, you may find cute little monkeys and sloths throughout your hike.

 You could also enter the second and third waterfalls pools if you want, but the water can be very chilly at times, so don’t forget to pack a set of extra clothes.